yujunz/gitlab.com-runbooks/logging/doc/README.md

 Logs indexed by Stackdriver are stored for 30 days

-All logs processed by StackDriver (even if excluded from indexing) are archived to object storage (GCS) for a minimum of 180days
+All logs processed by StackDriver (even if excluded from indexing) are archived to object storage (GCS).
+Retention in GCS is currently configured for 365 days.
+For more details see [gcs section below](#gcs-long-term-storage).

 ## What are we logging? ##